Hyeon-moGu/QueryKeeper/README.md

 ### Logging Note

-QuerySentinel uses SLF4J for logging.
+QueryKeeper uses SLF4J for logging.
 If you're using Spring Boot, no action is needed (Logback is included by default).
 For non-Spring Boot environments, be sure to include a compatible SLF4J backend: